History of Berliner FC Dynamo (1978–1989): Controversy, complaints and sanctions (1985–1986)

 BFC Dynamo was a representative of both the Stasi and the capital.
 The club was therefore viewed with more suspicion than affection.
-Lack of success had kept disapproval in check, but complaints increased and feelings became inflamed as the club grew successful.
+In Dresden, there was also a particular feeling of enmity towards BFC Dynamo since the relocation of the SG Dynamo Dresden team to East Berlin in 1954.
+BFC Dynamo's lack success had kept disapproval in check, but complaints increased and feelings became inflamed as the club grew successful.

 A turning point eventually came in the fractious encounter between BFC Dynamo and SG Dynamo Dresden at the Dynamo-Stadion in Dresden on 2 December 1978.
 The match was marked by crowd trouble, with 35 to 38 fans of both teams arrested.
 The match ended in a 1–1 draw after an equalizer by BFC Dynamo in the 68th minute.
 Then SED First Secretary in Bezirk Dresden Hans Modrow blamed the unrest on "inept officiating".
 Inexperienced linesman Günter Supp had missed a clear offside position on Hans-Jürgen Riediger in the situation leading up to the equalizer and allowed the goal to stand.
 Supporters of SG Dynamo Dresden complained: "We are cheated everywhere, even on the sports field".

+BFC Dynamo's unparalleled run of success in the DDR-Oberliga from 1979 onwards would arouse envy and hatred among supporters of opposing teams around the country.
+However, the sense that BFC Dynamo benefited from the soft refereeing decision did not arise first in 1978.
+It had already existed for years, as shown by the riots among supporters of SG Dynamo Schwerin during the match between the two teams at the Sportplatz Paulshöhe in Schwerin in the 1967-68 DDR-Liga on 26 May 1968.

 The privileges of BFC Dynamo and its overbearing success in the 1980s made fans of opposing teams easily aroused as to what they saw as manipulation by bent referees, especially in Saxon cities such as Dresden and Leipzig.
 Petitions to authorities were written by citizens, fans of other teams and local members of the SED, claiming referee bias and outright match-fixing in favor of BFC Dynamo.

 Animosity towards the club had been growing since its first league titles.
 Frank Rohde said in an interview with German newspaper Die Welt in 2016: "We had the most titles and the best players.
 We were the hunted ...
 We came from the capital, where there was more than anywhere else.
 Like oranges or bananas.
 There was resentment against Dynamo and the Stasi – and envy for the success we had."
 The team was met at away matches with aggression and shouts such as "Bent champions!"
 (Schiebermeister), "Stasi-pigs!" and "Zyklon B for BFC!"
 BFC Dynamo and its fans were also taunted by fans of opposing teams with antisemitic slurs such as "Jewish pigs!" and "Berlin Jews!"
 (Juden Berlin).
 Coach Jürgen Bogs would later claim that the hatred from opposing fans actually made the team even stronger.